ADA Website Lawsuits

 The department said it was killing the regulations because it was “evaluating whether promulgating regulations about the accessibility of web information and services is necessary and appropriate.”

 In a June 20th letter, 103 members of Congress – Republicans and Democrats – urged then-Atty.
-Gen. Jeff Sessions to adopt website regulations, saying the absence of such regulations “only fuels the proliferations of these suits.”
+Gen. Jeff Sessions to adopt website regulations, saying the absence of such regulations “only fuels the proliferation of these suits.”

 Lawyers who defend ADA lawsuits say the Justice Department’s actions to pull the plug on adopting new regulations may have instigated the latest surge in lawsuits.
 Business owners who are sued under the ADA complain that the law allows plaintiffs to demand huge payouts in damages without first giving the business owner the opportunity to fix the websites.